matzesoft/schkapp/README.md

 ## Run the project
 To run the project you need your own Deutsche Bahn Timetable API Keys.
 You can request them here: [developers.deutschebahn.com](https://developers.deutschebahn.com/db-api-marketplace/apis/product/timetables).
-After you got your keys, past them inside the `.env_template` file and rename it to `.env`.
+After you got your keys, paste them inside the `.env_template` file and rename it to `.env`.

 After that you can just run `npm run dev`.